 Softlayer, or IBM Cloud Storage, how it’s now called, is a hybrid cloud storage solution provided by the company Softlayer, which was bought up by IBM a few years back.
-They offer enterprise cloud solutions with top-notch performance which can be finely customized to your individual needs, a feature you won’t find many other places.
+They offer enterprise cloud solutions with the top-notch performance which can be finely customized to your individual needs, a feature you won’t find in many other places.
 In this IBM cloud review, we look at the plans and pricing they offer, the features you should expect, and the pros and cons.

 IBM Cloud Storage – General Info

 Let’s be clear right off the bat.
 The IBM cloud storage service is a solution for enterprises, and not for individuals.
 If you’re looking for something to image your home PC or backup files for easy access later, you’ll need to look elsewhere, unless you have a lot of tech know-how and thousands of dollars a year to blow.
 But if you’ve got a bunch of content to deliver to clients or you need multiple servers making up your own private cloud, then this solution is right for you.

 The services they provide include a content delivery network, cloud backup, block storage, object storage, and mass storage servers.
 They allow you to rent your own private servers from IBM as well, which enables you to form your own private cloud for your business.
 You can also opt to use the public cloud, which is cheaper but slower and potentially less secure.